wexi/amforth-shadow/doc/source/TG/recipes/Simple-Strings.rst

     this data.

-This recipe is based upon ideas from Hannu Vuolasaho and Michal Kalus.
+This recipe is based upon ideas from Hannu Vuolasaho and Michael Kalus.